ethossoftworks/redux-router/README.md

 # Usage

-## 1. Create some Routes
+## 1. Create Some Routes
-Routes are created with the Route creator helper method `route()`.
-The route creator specifies the path match (this is the only place you will have to use path matches), the data creator, and an optional title creator.
-Don't worry about adding types to your `Routes` object, TypeScript type inference works really well here.
+Routes are created with the `route()` function.
+The `route()` function specifies the path match (this is the only place you will have to use path matches), the data creator, and an optional title creator.
+Don't worry about specifying the type on your `Routes` object, TypeScript type inference works really well here.

 ```typescript
 // Routes.ts